cggallant/server-status-bot/README.md

 <ngrok path>/slack/events
 ```

-    don't forget to click Save Changes (not automatic like in OAuth & Permissions view)
+_Don't forget to click Save Changes (the URI is not automatically saved like in the OAuth & Permissions view)_

 # AWS policy for EC2 instances (Replace AccountNumber and InstanceID in the resource arn paths below)